Rattery Policies & Adoption Requirements

 What Comes Home With Your Rat

-A PDF birth certificate
+PDF birth certificate

-A PDF new home manual
+PDF new home care manual

-A sample bag of food
+Sample bag of food

-My Health Standards and Disease Prevention Practices
+Health Standards & Disease Prevention

-Health is my number one priority!
+Health is my highest priority.

 Cryptorchidism